A model structure on the category of small categories for coverings: The -type model structure on

-is a pair of Quillen equivalences, where $\mathbf{Grpd}$ is the category of groupoids with the Anderson-type model structure in Theorem \ref{Anderson-type}. \begin{proof} Because $\pi$ preserves weak equivalences and cofibrations, Proposition \ref{hir} implies that $(\pi,i)$ is a Quillen pair, furthermore, $(\pi,i)$ is a pair of Quillen equivalences since the inclusion functor $C \rarrow \pi(C)$ in Definition \ref{pi} is a weak $1$-equivalence for any small category $C$. \end{proof} \end{proposition}
+is a pair of Quillen equivalences. \begin{proof} Since $\pi$ preserves weak equivalences and cofibrations, Proposition \ref{hir} implies that $(\pi,i)$ is a Quillen pair.
+Furthermore, $(\pi,i)$ is a pair of Quillen equivalences since the canonical inclusion $C \longrightarrow \pi(C)$ is a weak $1$-equivalence for any small category $C$. \end{proof} \end{proposition}

-\begin{proposition} Denote a category of small categories with the Joyal and Tierney-type model category by $\mathbf{Cat}_{JT}$ in Theorem \ref{Joyal and Tierney-type}.
-Then

-is a Quillen pair. \begin{proof} Because a cofibrations and a weak equivalence in $\mathbf{Cat}_{JT}$ is a cofibration and a weak equivalence in $\mathbf{Cat}_{1}$, respectively.
-Proposition \ref{hir} implies that $(1,1)$ is a Quillen pair. \end{proof} \end{proposition}